 As a beginner, it’s quite likely, that you’ll wonder if the time you’re putting into practice, is even worth it.

-“I don’t seem to be making any progress with my meditation”
+“I don’t seem to be making any progress.
+How do I get better at meditation”

-This article will try to allay your fears and help you to keep making progress with your meditation.
+This article will try to allay your fears and help you to keep making progress and get better at meditation.

 Remember that resistance in the beginning is normal.
 You’ve spent many years, with your thoughts, planning the future, or contemplating the past.